School of Professional Studies at New York University

 Why you should consider this program

 By combining theory with real-world practice, NYUSPS master's degree programs empower you with the critical knowledge and the skills necessary to succeed in your career.
-NYU offers a 50% scholarship, yearlong cohort-based leadership development workshops, personalized career support, and access to the premier global university to Returned Peace Corps Volunteers accepted into the NYU Peace Corps Coverdell Fellowship.
+NYU offers a 50% scholarship, yearlong cohort-based career development workshops and personalized career support, to Returned Peace Corps Volunteers accepted into the NYU Peace Corps Coverdell Fellowship.

-NYUSPS will select three Coverdell Fellows as full-time students per year over a three-year period.
-In addition to the 50% scholarship, NYUSPS Coverdell Fellows will receive book stipend of $750 per semester.
-NYU is the largest partner university to the Coverdell Fellowship with seven graduate programs currently participating, a number we expect to increase in future years.
+NYUSPS will select three Coverdell Fellows as full-time students per year.
+In addition to the 50% scholarship, NYUSPS Coverdell Fellows will receive a stipend of $750 per semester.

 Benefits for Coverdell Fellows